eProsima/all-docs/source/docindex.rst

 `eProsima Fast DDS Spy`_
 ----------------------------------

-*eProsima Fast DDS Spy* is CLI interactive tool that allows to introspect a DDS network in human readable format.
+*eProsima Fast DDS Spy* is a CLI interactive tool that allows to introspect a DDS network in human readable format.
 It is possible to query the network about the DomainParticipants connected, their endpoints (DataWriters and DataReaders) and the topics they communicate in.
 It is also possible to see the user data sent through network topics in a schematic format in run time.